• Skip to primary navigation

 Layer the Vegetables

-• Your layer's order is critical so your sandwich does not get soggy.
+• The way the vegetables are is critical so your sandwich does not get soggy.

 • Start with half the fresh spinach.
-You do not want cooked spinach (it will cook in the oven).
+You do not want to cook spinach (it will cook in the oven).

 • Put the spinach into the corners of the bread base, making a layer of spinach on the bottom.
 Push down to pack in.